 A medical director shall be ultimately responsible for all acts personally delegated or delegated by a supervising physician to non-physician personnel in a medical spa facility.
 A medical director or supervising physician is responsible for performing an initial assessment of each patient in a medical spa facility, preparing a written treatment plan, obtaining informed consent from all patients including disclosure of personnel performing the procedure(s), creating, maintaining and reviewing patient medical records in accordance with local, state and/or federal laws and regulations.
 Any adverse events that occur as a result of the performance of a medical aesthetic service must be reported immediately to the facility's medical director and supervising physician.
-In addition, state laws and regulations should require mandatory reporting of adverse events to a central state registry.

 Any licensed physician or non-physician employed by a medical spa facility, including a medical director, must have received appropriate documented training and education in the safe and effective performance of all medical aesthetic services performed in the facility.
+Short-term training programs offered by manufacturers of medical aesthetic products and devices are not adequate.
 Any physician or non-physician personnel who provide medical aesthetic care must be qualified to: 1) perform such services by virtue of having received appropriate theoretical and clinical instruction and training in each service to be performed including safety, clinical application, pre- and post-procedural care; and 2) handle any resultant emergencies or sequelae.
-Continuing medical education of all licensed medical professionals should be mandatory and repeated with reasonable frequency to ensure maximal proficiency.
+Accredited continuing education of all licensed health care professionals should be mandatory and repeated with reasonable frequency to ensure maximal proficiency.
 This documented training and education must be readily available to the public and must include instruction in the use of all FDA-approved products or devices used or provided by the medical spa facility.